ashmystic/ashmystic.github.io/_posts/2024-03-17-eclipse-portal-2024.md

 I recently made this pen and watercolor illustration in honor of the total solar eclipse occuring April 8 of this year.
 I had an incredibly profound vortex/portal-like experience attending the last total solar eclipse in America in 2017.
 It even inspired me to create an oracle deck (check out the story <a href="https://twelvemushrooms.com/docs/learn/about/" target="_blank">here</a>!)

+I also wrote a post for the 5-year anniversary of the 2017 eclipse which includes a guided meditation to use for this eclipse too.
+You can read it <a href="https://ashmystic.com/blog/2022-08-21-great-american-eclipse-5-year-anniversary" target="_blank">here</a>.

-This particular art was commissioned as a contribution to a charity silent auction to benefit a young boy healing from leukemia.
+The Eclipse Portal painting was commissioned as a contribution to a charity silent auction to benefit a young boy healing from leukemia.
 The silent auction will be part of an eclipse celebration and viewing event in Chardon, Ohio (near where I live) hosted by the Current Way Wellness Movement.

 I also turned this painting into a meditation music video below: